umccr/orca-ui/docs/ProjectStructure.md

 ### general guide

 - Folders: Use lowercase to avoid case sensitivity issues across different operating systems.
+- Page folder: Use PascalCase to immediately recognize it as a component, with an index file defined inside.
 - Files:
   - React Components: Use PascalCase for files that define React components (e.g., UserProfile.tsx).
   - TypeScript Files: Use camelCase for other files (e.g., userApi.ts).
-  - Page folder: immediately recognizable as a component as index file defined inside.

 ### components

 - /common: Contains universally reusable UI components like Button.tsx and InputField.tsx.
-- /layout: Includes components that are part of the website’s layout, such as Header.tsx and Footer.tsx.
+- /layout: Includes components that are part of the website’s layout, such as Container.tsx

 ### others